software-mansion/scarb/website/docs/registries/custom-registry.md

   This prefix is useful when you want to organize a file structure into a deeper but narrower one.
   That's the structure `scarb publish` creates when you use it with local registry.
-  Basically for a package that has name of 4 characters or longer (e.g foobar) the prefix will be `/fo/ob/`, for 3 characters `/3/f` and for 2 and 1 characters just `/2` and `/1` respectively.
+  Basically for a package that has name of 4 characters or longer (e.g. foobar) the prefix will be `/fo/ob/`, for 3 characters `/3/f` and for 2 and 1 characters just `/2` and `/1` respectively.

 ### Package index file